jamesamiller/jamesamiller/README.md

-### Hi there 👋
+### Welcome 👋

-My names is James Miller and I'm currently Professor and Chair of Physics and Astronomy, and Director of the Institute for Science Education, at [UAH](https://www.uah.edu/science/departments/physics)
+My names is James Miller and I'm currently Professor and Chair of Physics and Astronomy, and Director of the Institute for Science Education, at [UAH](https://www.uah.edu/science/departments/physics).

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on special relativity and graduate quantum mechanics texts, epidemiological simulations, converting simulations in fortran to Julia
 - 🌱 I’m currently learning [Julia](https://julialang.org/)
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...